Zoulz/birfengine/extensions/Readme.md

 # birfEngine Extensions

-This folder contains a number of useful "out-of-the-box" extensions and utilities for BiRF.
+This folder contains a number of useful "out-of-the-box" extensions and utilities for birf.

 ## Bitmap Renderer View